mines-csci400/f20a-syllabus/README.md

 go ahead and post your question on Piazza so that the instructor, the TA, or another student can answer it publicly.
 This will help to streamline the communication.

+NOTE #1: **neither the instructors nor the TAs will debug your code for you!** If you are having difficulty with a certain piece of code, take the time to identify what specific operation(s) is causing unexpected behavior, and ask for help about that.
+In other words, posting/emailing your source code is not allowed, but asking questions about language features or generic code snippets is welcomed.

-NOTE: if you have a question you do not wish to publicize (e.g., about your grades, etc.), please create a "private post" on Piazza. **Email should only be used in rare instances where use of Piazza would not be feasible.**
+NOTE #2: if you have a question you do not wish to publicize (e.g., about your grades, etc.), please create a "private post" on Piazza. **Email should only be used in rare instances where use of Piazza would not be feasible.**